 This specific set is one of the best small board games for travel because the pieces are magnetic and it folds to the size of a checkbook.
 Personally, I will never let Daniel see this because he’ll buy it and make me play with him, but I still thought the rest of you might like to know.

 7. Gin Rummy

-I’ve never heard of this card game before until Daniel and I stumbled onto a tutorial in the deep reaches of YouTube.
+I’ve never heard of this 2 person card game until Daniel and I stumbled onto a tutorial in the deep reaches of YouTube.

 It’s part memory game, part luck, and very different from every other card game I’ve played.
 Here’s a link to the rules because there’s no way I can adequately explain it all here.

 They’re online games that you can buy in a million different ways, but I recommend the Steam option.
 Through Steam you can download it to your laptop and play through there even if you don’t have an Xbox or PlayStation or even a TV.
 All you need is a smartphone to connect.